ajRiverav/jhuProjects/gamma-rays-bursts/README.md

 # Gamma Ray Bursts Clustering

-Given the spreadsheet of available gamma ray burster (GRB) features, utilize unsupervised analysis (clustering) techniques to estimate how many unique categories of GRBs can be discerned in the data.
-Here, we estimate the number of unique categories of Gamma Ray Bursts classes using unsupervised machine learning algorithms.
-The number of classes is unknown to the algorithm.
+Here, I estimate the number of unique categories of GRBs using clustering algorithms.
+The number of unique categories (classes) is unknown to the algorithm (and to me).
 The following algorithms are used:
 * Fuzzy C-Means
 * K-Means
 * MBSAS